-7.2.1.
+4.2.1.
 Participation

 Tidal water recreational licences permit access to all marine species, including many groundfish, under the conditions described in the BC Sport Fishing Guide.
-The number of tidal water licences sold for access in BC decreased from around 337,000 in 2003 to a low of 300,000 in 2008 where it remained for a number of years; there was a sharp increase by 2015 to about 343,000 (Figure 1).
+The number of tidal water licences sold for access in BC decreased from around 337,000 in 2003 to a low of 300,000 in 2008 where it remained for a number of years; there was an increase by 2015 to about 343,000 (Figure 1).
 The majority of the decline was due to a decrease in the sale of licences to non-Canadian residents, while the recent increase was due to increased sales to residents.

-The National Recreational Fishing Survey is conducted every five years.
-Data from the latest survey dated 2015 is not yet available.
+The National Recreational Fishing Survey is conducted every five years, though due to issues with the 2015 survey, the latest available data is from 2010.
 In 2010, approximately 42% of responding anglers identified Halibut as one of their top three preferred species, while 14% identified Lingcod and 7% identified rockfish in their top three (DFO internal data).
 This suggests that over 120,000 anglers may target groundfish species each year.
 Fewer BC residents place Halibut in their top three (38%), than do anglers from outside BC (52%).
-Resident and non-resident anglers fished an estimated 2 million days in BC tidal waters.
-Approximately 16% of the days fished included time fishing for halibut, while 12% and 11% included time fishing for lingcod and rockfish, respectively.
+Resident and non-resident anglers fished an estimated 2 million days in BC tidal waters in 2010.
+Approximately 16% of the days fished included time fishing for Halibut, while 12% and 11% included time fishing for lingcod and rockfish, respectively.